skasdorf/DROMON/ReadMe.txt

 # If the library is built and installed for release and debug,
 # the appropriate version will be selected in a find_package call
 # assuming a "config" search
+# CAE: Note here, it seems that when building for debug, it requires a libDromond.dll instead of libDromon.dll

 # Note that the install directory should be set as an environment variable
 # i.e., DROMON_DIR = /installed/directory